Phuket Gay Travel

 My number one suggestion for cooling off in the heat during your explorations in Old Phuket Town is to have a drink at Thalang Café, an impressively stylish bar with indoor and outdoor seating.
 The drinks are delicious.
 This is the perfect place to spend an hour with friends enjoying the wonderful interior finishes and thoughtful design.

 Modern coffee shops are popular in Old Phuket.
 They are everywhere, and usually are quite stylish!
 Many of them have that sort of “hipster” feel.
 I spent some time at Campus Coffee Roaster’s, which has super cold air conditioning, the fastest Wi-Fi around, and delicious pastries.
-Go check it out.
+Here is Campus Coffee’s location, as well as their Instagram Page.

 One of the best restaurants in all of Thailand that I have visited was in Phuket Town.
 Pay a visit to Vietnamese restaurant Je t’aime and you won’t be disappointed.
 The flavors I experienced here were like nothing else.
 I was also a newbie to Vietnamese food, and they showed me the proper way to eat everything.
 Absolutely incr4edible service and a beautiful interior, I highly recommend!